Palazzo Malta: History

 The building now called Palazzo Malta was purchased in the 16th century by the Maltese-born Italian archeologist Antonio Bosio, whose uncle was the representative of the Order of St. John to the Holy See.
 When Bosio died in 1629, he left the building to the Order, and it subsequently became the home of the Order's ambassador to the Holy See.
 When Carlo Aldobrandini became ambassador, he enlarged the building to its present size.
 The majority of governmental and administrative duties are also carried out in the building.

 In the 1720s, Grand Master António Manoel de Vilhena entrusted Carlo Gimach with the restoration and additional decoration of the palace.
 This information is retrieved with the letters exchanged by the Grandmaster and the ambassador for the Order in Rome, Giambattista Spinola.
 Renovations included the addition of a grand fountain in the courtyard.
 The building remained an embassy until the entire Order moved its headquarters there in 1834.

 The building was extensively renovated between 1889 and 1894, but most of the original characteristics were retained.

+On 26 January 1938, Infante Juan Carlos (future King Juan Carlos I), was baptized in this palace in a ceremony officiated by Cardinal Pacelli, future Pope Pius XII.

-Matthew Festing, who served as Prince and Grand Master of the Sovereign Military Order of Malta, lived in the building from 2008 until his resignation in 2017, following a dispute with the Vatican.
+Matthew Festing, who served as the Order's Prince and Grand Master, lived in the building from 2008 until his resignation in 2017, following a dispute with the Vatican.